wp-plugins/wp-simple-firewall/readme.txt

 Donate link: http://icwp.io/q
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html
-Tags: WordPress Firewall, protection, whitelist, blacklist, two-factor authentication, GASP, comment spam, automatic updates Requires at least: 3.2.0
+Tags: WordPress Firewall, protection, whitelist, blacklist, two-factor authentication, GASP, comment spam, automatic updates, lockdown, login, hack, login
+Requires at least: 3.2.0
 Tested up to: 3.9
-Stable tag: 2.6.2
+Stable tag: 2.6.3

 Complete and Simple WordPress Security.
-Unrestricted, with no premium features.
+Unrestricted, Easy, No Premium Features.

 == Description ==

-The WordPress Simple Firewall is the only WordPress security plugin that *protects itself* - it will prevent access to its own settings so that unauthorized users can't deactivate or screw with your security settings.
+The WordPress Simple Firewall is [all you need to secure your WordPress](http://icwp.io/wpsf09) sites in 6 Key Areas:

+* [Plugin Admin Protection](http://icwp.io/wpsf05) - The **only** WordPress security plugin with a WordPress-independent security key to protects itself
+* [Firewall](http://icwp.io/wpsf06) - Blocks all web requests to the site that break the firewall rules (easy setup!)
+* [Login](http://icwp.io/wpsf07) - Provides Brute Force Hacking Protection and Two-Factor Authentication login.
+* [Comment SPAM](http://icwp.io/wpsf08) - Blocks **ALL** automatic Bot-SPAM and filters Human Comments for SPAM.
+* Lock Down - Prevent editing of any files from within the WordPress admin dashboard
+* Automatic Updates - Fully manage the WordPress Automatic/Background Updates system

 An intro to the features and why you should use the Simple Firewall before getting all complicated with bulky security plugins.

 [youtube http://www.youtube.com/watch?v=r307fu3Eqbo]

-Protects your WordPress site in 5 main ways:

-= Plugin Self-Protection =

-This plugins locks itself down - you can add access restriction to the plugin itself!

-= A Simple, Effective Firewall =

-Builds upon the simplicity and effectiveness of the WordPress Firewall 2 plugin.

-= WordPress Login Protection =

-Adds several layers of protection to the WordPress login screen through identity verification and Brute Force Login hacking prevention.

-= Comments and SPAM Protection =

-Uses and builds upon tried and tested SPAM prevention and filtering techniques with some unique approaches found only in this plugin.

-= WordPress Lockdown =

-Provides options for locking down your WordPress site from both legitimate users and people who may have gained unauthorized access.

-Read more on each section below...

 = A Simple Firewall =